 Being able to apply this practice of listening may look very different for any given person but here are a few practical application examples and goals you can try:

 - Listen to a song a day straight through.

 - Create a playlist to listen to on your way to work/school.

 - Schedule some time throughout your week to dedicate to listening.

 - Start or end your practice routine with a listening portion.

 Think about ways that you that you can optimizing your listening time throughout your day.
 Maybe it’s having certain playlists ready in your car, phone, or at home when you have some free time.

 Whether you’re using sites like Spotify, Pandora, Apple Music, or YouTube, try to start saving your favorite songs in a playlist so that you can always come back to them when you have some time to listen.

 Listening more can inspire you to pick up your instrument more often and make you want to learn to play certain songs.
 You can take this practice to next level if you start writing down what you’re hearing, also called transcribing.
-To learn more, check out how to develop ear training to play what you hear.

 All the best on your musical journey,